 Did you know that accreditation for animal hospitals is voluntary?
-Surprising, isn’t it?
-Nearly 60 percent of pet owners believe that their pet’s veterinary hospital is accredited when it is not.
-In actuality, only 12-15% of animal hospitals have gone through the accreditation evaluation process by the American Animal Hospital Association (AAHA).
+Unlike human hospitals, animal hospitals require no accreditation by a professional body, yet nearly 60 percent of pet owners believe that their pet’s veterinary hospital is accredited when it is not and that all care is equal.
+The reality is only 12-15% of animal hospitals have chosen to submit themselves to the extremely thorough accreditation evaluation process by the American Animal Hospital Association (AAHA).
 We are proud to call ourselves an AAHA-accredited hospital.
 The accreditation process is rigorous and time-consuming, and not every veterinary hospital wants to go through the lengthy process.

 Accreditation by AAHA means that an animal hospital has been evaluated over 900 standards of veterinary excellence.
 To maintain their accreditation, hospitals undergo a rigorous review by veterinary experts every three years.
 State and provincial regulations can vary widely – in fact, some states don’t routinely inspect hospitals, only going in for an inspection when a complaint is filed by a pet owner.
 AAHA accreditation is considered the standard for veterinary excellence, and does not vary between states or provinces (AAHA accredits hospitals in both the U.S. and Canada).